rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default withAuthorization(authCondition)(HomePage);
 {{< /highlight >}}

 That's it for the user entity management.
 You are in full control of your users now.
 It is possible to retrieve a user entity or a list of user entities.
 Furhtermore, you can create a user in the realtime database.
-It is up to you to implement the other {{% a_blank "CRUD operations" "https://en.wikipedia.org/wiki/Create,_read,_update_and_delete" %}} as well in order to update a user, to remove a user and to retrieve a single user entity.
+It is up to you to implement the other {{% a_blank "CRUD operations" "https://en.wikipedia.org/wiki/Create,_read,_update_and_delete" %}} as well in order to update a user, to remove a user and to get a single user entity from the database.

 By now, everything is in place in terms of authentication and user management for your application.
+You could continue to implement your own domain logic.
+I am keen to see what you are implementing on top of this authentication boilerplate for firebase in React, so don't hesitate to reach out to me.

-You could continue to implement your domain logic.
-However, **the following sections will showcase you how to implement to state handling in MobX or Redux**.
+However, often people are using React with a state management library such as Redux or MobX. **The following sections will showcase you how to implement the session state handling in MobX or Redux**.
 You can follow one of these sections to learn about it.
-But keep two things in mind:
+They will not build up on each other.
+Instead both use this section as their boilerplate to continue with their implementation.
+However, keep two things in mind when you continue with one of these solutions:

 * It works in plain React as well.
 So [if you don't have any good reason to introduce Redux or MobX](https://www.robinwieruch.de/learn-react-before-using-redux/), consider to keep it like it is right now.

 * This tutorial used the learnings from [The Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/) as foundation.
-The same applies for the next chapters and the ebook: {{% a_blank "Taming the State in React" "https://roadtoreact.com/" %}}.
+The same applies for the next chapters and the ebook: {{% a_blank "Taming the State in React" "https://roadtoreact.com/course-details?courseId=TAMING_THE_STATE" %}}.
 It is full of useful information about Redux and MobX and teaches state management in React from scratch by building applications along the way.

 {{% chapter_header "Authentication in React, Firebase and Redux" "react-firebase-authentication-redux" %}}